 - 1. Expanded the database of non-profit contacts in the region. - 2.
 Revised the Notice to Beneficiaries to comply with definitions requested by MassDOT. - 3.
-Expanded translation of project related documents and notices to address LEP specific issues. - Develop bilingual public notices for the Transportation Improvement Plan and the Regional Transportation Plan.
+Expanded translation of project related documents and notices to address LEP specific issues. - 4.
+Develop bilingual public notices for the Transportation Improvement Plan and the Regional Transportation Plan.
 Explored options for reaching Spanish speaking residents through "alternative" local newspapers. - 5.
 Participated in statewide Title VI networking sessions with the MassDOT Title VI Specialist and other RPAs. - 6.
 Developed bi-lingual survey forms for transit surveys. - 7.
 Coordination with Baystate Health Systems, Springfield Health Coalition, Live Well Springfield, the Rails to Trails Conservancy, and the Springfield Planning Department to create an ongoing Built Environment Task Force to examine transportation barriers in Springfield neighborhoods.

 - 1. Develop strategic LEP outreach plans for individual planning studies as appropriate. - 2.
 Map childhood obesity rates for PVPC communities. - 3.
-Continue to expand database of email contacts for non-profit and community based organizations. - Enhanced evaluation related to Title VI and EJ performance measures. - Work closely with the MassDOT Title VI Specialist and CTPS to assess jurisdictional responsibilities for any potential complaints and maintain an open dialog. - 6.
+Continue to expand database of email contacts for non-profit and community based organizations. - Enhanced evaluation related to Title VI and EJ performance measures. - Work closely with the MassDOT Title VI Specialist and CTPS to assess jurisdictional responsibilities for any potential complaints and maintain an open dialogue. - 6.
 Provide the MassDOT Title VI Specialist with an annual update of documented complaints, Title VI related activities, and progress in implementing Title VI programs. - 7.
 Conduct analysis of demographic data including GIS layers of minority populations, languages that meet the 5% threshold in their area, Limited English Proficient populations, Environmental Justice, gender, age, and disability against the location of the projects in the region.
 This mapping tool (GIS) will be used as a reference during decision making and/or prioritization.

-- 8. Complete a Four Factor analysis and use the results to formulate a Language Access Plan as required under Executive Order 13166. - 9.
-Sign Certification and Assurances as put out by FTA/FHWA.
+- 8. Complete a Four Factor analysis and use the results to formulate a Language Access Plan as required under Executive Order 13166. - Sign Certification and Assurances as put out by FTA/FHWA.
 Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - 10.
 Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan - 11.
 Enhance training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
 Work with MassDOT, Massachusetts RPAs, and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning. - 12.
-Continue to seek out stake holders and meet with regional organizations and groups that work with the Environmental Justice Community to facilitate and coordinate participation in the regional transportation planning process. - 13.
+Continue to seek out stakeholders and meet with regional organizations and groups that work with the Environmental Justice Community to facilitate and coordinate participation in the regional transportation planning process. - 13.
 Continue to incorporate "visioning techniques" in new projects and planning tasks that will better engage low income and minority populations. - 14.
 Develop bilingual surveys for PVTA and bilingual public notices for the Transportation Improvement Plan and the Unified Planning Work Program to provide increased opportunities for under-served populations to be represented in the public participation process. - 15.
 Continue to assess proposed transportation investments in the Pioneer Valley region to determine whether low-income and minority communities are receiving a fair allocation of available resources. - 16.
-Review Measures of Effectiveness (MOEs) regarding the implementation of Title VI.
+Review Measures of Effectiveness (MOEs) regarding the implementation of Title VI. - 17.
+Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process.